Further Comments on Yablo's Construction: Elementary Cells

-However we express this, the negation is ``$y \xco y' $ or choose at $y$ $y \xcP y_{1}$ or choose at $y' $ the arrow $y' \xcP y'_{2}$'', which has nothing to do with the usual negations in Yablo structures.
+which has nothing to do with the usual negations in Yablo structures.
 A way out might be to put the choices at $y$ and $y' $ into a background theory which is not affected by negation.
 This is excluded by Section \ref{Section Outline} (page \pageref{Section Outline}), (1.6).

 Even if we consider arbitrary formulas, we cannot speak about choices at $y$ and $y',$ or arrows like $y \xcP y_{1},$ $y \xcP y_{2}.$ Thus, within our framework, the diamond is NOT a suitable contradiction cell.